Virginia Institute of Marine Science

 Oysters, Salinity, Native Species, Non-Native, Fisheries

-Calvo, G. W., Luckenbach, M. W., Allen, S. K., & Burreson, E. M. (2000) A Comparative Field Study of Crassostrea ariakensis and Crassostrea virginica in Relation to Salinity in Virginia.
+Calvo, G. W., Luckenbach, M., Allen, S. K., & Burreson, E. M. (2000) A Comparative Field Study of Crassostrea ariakensis and Crassostrea virginica in Relation to Salinity in Virginia.
 Special Reports in Applied Marine Science and Ocean Engineering (SRAMSOE) No. 360.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5BF2Q
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5BF2Q